-It would be unclear for many to understand the differences between a hub, switch, and router.
+It would be unclear for many to understand the differences between a hub, Switch, and Router.

 However, the term is often misused when all three devices are integrated into a single device.

-All three, Hubs, switches, and routers, will let you connect multiple devices in a network and outside network.
+All three, Hubs, switches, and routers, will let you connect multiple devices in a network and outside the network.

 Each device consists of multiple ports that let you plug the cable to establish a connection.

 Here, we will look into how Hub, Switch, and Router are different and when to use which device.